SCAR-iT-COLO/LWM-Linux/06 - Linux File Operations/Directories and Symlinks (Shortcuts).md

 ### 2. Types of directories:
    - Root directory: The top-level directory in the file system hierarchy, typically represented by "/" on Unix-like systems.
-   - Home directory: The default directory for a user, usually containing personal files and configurations.
+   - Home directory: The default directory for a user, usually containing personal files and configurations. "~"
    - Parent directory: The directory one level above the current directory, represented by "..".
    - Current directory: The directory you're currently in, represented by ".".
-   - Subdirectory: Any directory contained within another directory.
+   - Subdirectory: Any directory contained within another directory. "/usr/bin" - bin is a subdirectory of /usr.

 ### 3. Directory operations:
    - Create: mkdir (make directory)
-   - Delete: rmdir (remove directory) or rm -r (remove recursively)
+   - Delete: rmdir (remove directory - must be empty) or rm -rf ("f"orce remove "r"ecursively, even if not empty)
    - Change: cd (change directory)
-   - List contents: ls (list) or dir (on Windows)
+   - List contents: ls (list)
-   - View path: pwd (print working directory)
+   - View path: pwd ("p"rint "w"orking "d"irectory)

 ### 4. Directory permissions:
    On Unix-like systems, directories have read (r), write (w), and execute (x) permissions.
 The execute permission allows users to enter the directory.
+   - See the section on [Permissions](../05%20-%20Linux%20Permissions%20and%20Ownership/Understanding%20File%20Permissions.md) for examples.

 ### 5. Hidden directories:
    In Unix-like systems, directories starting with a dot (.) are hidden by default.

-## Symlinks (Symbolic Links):
+## Symlinks (Symbolic Links) or shortcuts (Windows):

 ### 1. Definition:
    A symlink is a special type of file that points to another file or directory.
 It's similar to a shortcut in Windows or an alias in macOS.